Jackson Creek Senior Living: Comprehensive Review

 - Activities tailored to memory care residents

-Memory care studios range from 335 to 432 square feet and cost $6,500 to $7,175 per month.
-Jackson Creek charges one price regardless of care level, unlike some facilities that increase charges as care needs do.
-Some additional services carry extra fees—incontinence care costs $300 per month, though residents can bring their own supplies instead.
+Jackson Creek charges one price regardless of care level, unlike some facilities that increase charges as care needs rise.
+Some additional services carry extra fees, though residents can supply their own items for certain needs, such as incontinence supplies.

 Additional care options